f5devcentral/terraform-xc-aws-ce/examples/single_node_single_nic_existing_vpc_and_subnet_3rd_party_nat_gw/README.md

 # Usage

-- To deploy this example, an AWS VPC and SLO, SLI subnets are required in advance and in particular their IDs and 3rd party gateway should do SNAT and allow https IPSec ann or SSL traffic
+- To deploy this example, an AWS VPC and SLO subnet are required in advance and in particular their IDs and 3rd party gateway should do SNAT and allow https IPSec ann or SSL traffic
 - Export AWS_ACCESS_KEY with: `export AWS_ACCESS_KEY_ID="aws access key id"`
 - Export AWS_SECRET_ACCESS_KEY with: `export AWS_SECRET_ACCESS_KEY=aws secret access key"`